 Money, Medicare and Next Year's Election

-Gail Russell Chaddock - Christian Science Monitor - @RussellChaddock, Maya MacGuineas - Committee for a Responsible Federal Budget - @MayaMacGuineas, Dean Baker - Center for Economic and Policy Research - @DeanBaker13, Jonathan Cohn - Senior National Correspondent at Huffington Post, where he writes about healthcare politics and policy; author of “The Ten Year War: Obamacare and the Unfinished Crusade for Universal Coverage” - @CitizenCohn
+Gail Russell Chaddock - Christian Science Monitor - @RussellChaddock, Maya MacGuineas - Committee for a Responsible Federal Budget - @MayaMacGuineas, Dean Baker - Center for Economic and Policy Research - @DeanBaker13, Jonathan Cohn - Senior National Correspondent at Huffington Post, where he writes about health care politics and policy; author of “The Ten Year War: Obamacare and the Unfinished Crusade for Universal Coverage” - @CitizenCohn